|

 the navigation and to move to drop down menus.
 They also wanted some form of photo gallery

 that could be administered by a Boro office worker.
-We were able to set this up for them and provide
+I were able to set this up for them and provide

 training to the worker on how to create new collections, add photos to the gallery and upload the